-Chubby little kids are adorable, but at a certain point they’re at significant risk for developing metabolic problems such as blood sugar imbalances, fatty liver disease—all before they can even drive!19,20 A few observational studies suggest that high levels of DHA during pregnancy21 and breastfeeding22 are correlated with lower child adiposity, lower BMI39, and greater lean muscle mass.
+Children with a high BMI are at significant risk for developing metabolic problems such as blood sugar imbalances, fatty liver disease—all before they can even drive!19,20 A few observational studies suggest that high levels of DHA during pregnancy21 and breastfeeding22 are correlated with lower child adiposity, lower BMI39, and greater lean muscle mass.
 Further evidence of a link between DHA and childhood adiposity comes from a recent interventional study examining how DHA during pregnancy affects later body composition of children born to mothers with a heightened risk of having an obese child, either due to obesity or pregnancy-related blood sugar imbalances.23 This study found that by the time the children were four years old, 40% were obese.
 However, women who took 800 mg DHA per day during pregnancy, and breast fed, had children with significantly less adiposity at four years old, compared to women who didn’t breastfeed or take DHA.

 Despite these promising results, the role of DHA in childhood obesity is unclear.
 One study examined children born to women who consumed 10 ml cod liver oil (2 teaspoons, ~800 mg DHA) per day during pregnancy, and for three months postpartum while breastfeeding.24 By seven years old, the children had higher cognitive functioning, but their BMIs were not significantly different from the children whose mothers didn’t take extra DHA.
 So, it’s still too soon to draw conclusions about the effects of DHA on childhood BMI, and if DHA supplementation during pregnancy is an effective intervention for women at high risk for having overweight or obese children.
 Let’s keep our eyes on this.